Brood parasitism: Evolutionary arms race

 Bird parasites mitigate the risk of egg loss by distributing eggs amongst a number of different hosts.
 As such behaviours damage the host, they often result in an evolutionary arms race between parasite and host as they coevolve.

 Some host species have strong rejection defenses, forcing the parasitic species to evolve excellent mimicry.
 In other species, hosts do not defend against parasites, and the parasitic mimicry is poor.

 Intraspecific brood parasitism among coots significantly increases the reproductive fitness of the parasite, but only about half of the eggs laid parasitically in other coot nests survive.
 This implies that coots have somewhat effective anti-parasitism strategies.
 Similarly, the parasitic offspring of bearded reedlings, compared to offspring in non-parasitic nests, tend to develop much more slowly and often do not reach full maturity.

 Given that the cost to the host of egg removal by the parasite is unrecoverable, the best strategy for hosts is to avoid parasitism in the first place.
 This can take several forms, including selecting nest sites which are difficult to parasitize, starting incubation early so they are already sitting on the nests when parasites visit them early in the morning, and aggressively defending their territory.

 Once a parasitic egg has arrived in a host's nest, the next most optimal defense is to eject the parasitic egg.
 This requires the host to distinguish which eggs are not theirs, by identifying pattern differences or changes in the number of eggs.
 Eggs may be ejected by grasping, if the host has a large enough beak, or by puncturing.
 When the parasitic eggs are mimetic, hosts may mistake one of their own eggs for a parasite's.
-A host might also damage their own eggs while trying to eject a parasite's egg.
+A host might also damage its own eggs while trying to eject a parasite's egg.

 Among hosts that do not eject parasitic eggs, some abandon parasitized nests and start over again.
 However, at high enough parasitism frequencies, this becomes maladaptive as the new nest will most likely also be parasitized.
 Some host species modify their nests to exclude the parasitic egg, either by weaving over the egg or by rebuilding a new nest over the existing one.
 For instance, American coots may kick the parasites' eggs out, or build a new nest beside the brood nests where the parasites' chicks starve to death.
 In the western Bonelli's warbler, a small host, small dummy parasitic eggs were always ejected, whilst with large dummy parasitic eggs, nest desertion was more frequent.